adamsilver/adamsilver.io-jekyll/_drafts/2015-01-15-the-boring-front-end-developer.md

 ## 6. UI architecture

-The boring front-end developer or lead Javascript developer leans on Javascript minimally and avoids it until it is necessary....

-Let's the browser do its' thing.
-Navigation, caching etc. JS loading etc, HTML5 polyfills.
+The boring front-end developer will adhere to the following quote by James Norton:

+> As a Lead Javascript engineer I try to write as little Javascript as possible

+He realises that Single Page Applications cause severe problems and that by avoiding them and leaning on the server appropriately provides a better experience and reach.

 ## 7. CV